adey-px/milestone2/README.md

 4. It consists of decimal key to allow arithmetic operations on decimal numbers
 5. It consists of equal key that allow user to obtain accurate result after performing any simple arithmetic operation
 6. It consists of a display unit that works like a screen which allows user to view the output or result after performing any simple arithmetic operation
+7. The site has a link to enable user send feedback by email on their experience using the online calculator

 ## 3.2 Features Left to Implement
-1. To include more input keys such as square, square root and percentage keys for further arithmetic operations
-2. To add advanced keys which can allow user to perform scientific calculations such as tangent and cosine
+1. To add advanced keys which can allow user to perform scientific calculations such as tangent and cosine
+2. To make the calculator be able to clear screen automatically without pressing Clear (AC) button when a user wants to start a new arithmetic operation after getting result of previuos opertaion

 ## 3.3 Languages and Technologies Used
 1. <a href="https://en.wikipedia.org/wiki/HTML">HTML5:</a>